 What Not to Do:

-• Do not blow it off.
+- Do not blow it off.
 Do not tell your child that it is “just a part of life.”
-While death may be something that happens to all of us; to a child it is a huge deal.
+While death may be something that happens to all of us; to a child, it is a huge deal.
 They have lost a friend forever.

 - Don’t use the words “put to sleep.”
 Depending on the age of the child, they may fear falling asleep and not waking up.

 - Don’t lie.
 Telling a child their animal “ran away”, or any similar such lie will only do more harm than good in the long run.
 Honesty is the best policy when it comes to family and pets.

 - Do not rush out and buy a new pet.
 This devalues the love and companionship of the previous pet.

 The Grieving Process

 One of the first things you can do following a loss is to consider having a memorial service.
 A funeral can allow family members to express their feelings, and assist enclosure.

 Emphasize to them that having these emotions is normal, and it’s okay to feel them.
 While you may want to distract them from these feelings, the only way for them to heal is to acknowledge the pain first.

-The death of a pet can bring a lot of scary thoughts into a young ones life; they may also worry about you, or other friends or family members dying, discuss these fears with your child, so that they aren’t left to wonder.
+The death of a pet can bring a lot of scary thoughts into a young one’s life; they may also worry about you, or other friends or family members dying, discuss these fears with your child so that they aren’t left to wonder.

 Take note of that, if you are manic or depressed, a child will act similarly.
 Allow your child to see you grieve, but also exercise a certain amount of decency if you are heavily affected by the loss.

-How to Help
+How to Help Grieving Child

-If your children are older, encourage them to talk to their friends too, to see if they have friends in similar situations that can emphasize with the loss.
+If your children are older, encourage them to talk to their friends too, to see if they have friends in similar situations that can emphasize the loss.

 Encourage your children to still go outside, play, and maintain a semi-normal life.
 Don’t allow a child to sit in his room all day and sulk, as this is unhealthy behavior.

-Make sure to be sensitive to your child’s needs, and allow your family time to grieve the loss before considering adopting a new animal, and always make sure to keep a piece of the old pet in your heart.
+Make sure to be sensitive to your child’s needs, allow your family time to grieve the loss before considering adopting a new animal, and always make sure to keep a piece of the old pet in your heart.